About Our Service Awards

 The GEICO Military Service Awards Program spotlights the valuable and lasting contributions enlisted members of the Armed Forces make in three specific areas of endeavor.
 These awards are supported by the GEICO Philanthropic Foundation.

 The awards honor one enlisted member from each Military service branch and one member from the reserve/national guard component.
 These individuals are recognized for their special achievements and contributions to the public good of the civilian and/or Military community.
 Each recipient receives a $2,500 cash honorarium.
-Click here to view the award recipients.

-Areas of Endeavor
+Areas Of Endeavor

 The enlisted member may receive an award for achievements or contributions in any of the following areas:

 Any active duty or reserve/national guard component enlisted member with at least one year of retainability/obligated service is eligible.